83649s/waterloo-ccc-2022/README.md

 # waterloo-ccc-2022
-My 2022 attempt of the Canadian CCC written in Python.
+My submission of the CCC written in Python.